Cambodian housing rights activist’s sentence reduced to two years

 Phnom Penh.
 A Cambodian woman who led protests against her community’s forced eviction saw her conviction for a street brawl reduced to two years in jail after her appeal to the Phnom Penh Municipal Court on Friday.

 THIS REPORT IS ENGLISH ONLY – GERMAN here …

 Yorm Bopha, 29, was sentenced to two years in prison and one year suspended for beating up motorcycle drivers in a fight with the help of her brothers, who are on the run.
 According to some reports, the fight only broke out after Bopha witnessed the drivers allegedly stealing mirrors off cars and tried to stop them.

-Local human rights organizations say the verdict is designed to intimidate the Boeung Kak Lake community, which has been involved in a four-year-long battle with the state about land rights.
-Cambodian human rights non-governmental organization Licadho called the verdict „outrageous.“
+Local human rights organizations say the verdict is designed to intimidate the Boeung Kak Lake community, which has been involved in a four-year-long battle with the state about land rights and against their eviction.
+Cambodian human rights non-governmental organization Licadho called the verdict “outrageous.”

 “I’m very upset about the verdict,” Virak Ou, president of the Cambodian Center for Human Rights, told dpa on Friday.
 “It doesn’t make sense given the evidence and the international and Cambodian pressure.”

 “The only reason I can find is (Prime Minister) Hun sen trying to show that he can not be challenged on how he rules,” Virak added.

 Amnesty International has called Yorm Bopha a “prisoner of conscience.”